MicrosoftDocs/ATADocs/ATPDocs/deploy/create-directory-service-account-gmsa.md

 This section describes how to create a specific group that can retrieve the account's password, create a gMSA account, and then test that the account is ready to use.

+>[!NOTE]
+> If you've never used gMSA accounts before, you might have to generate a new root key for the Microsoft Group Key Distribution Service (KdsSvc) within Active Directory.
+This is required only once per forest.
+>
+> To generate a new root key for immediate use, run the following command:
+> ```powershell
+> Add-KdsRootKey -EffectiveImmediately
+> ```

 Update the following code with variable values for your environment.
 Then, run the PowerShell commands as an administrator:

 ```powershell